anoma/namada/documentation/docs/src/user-guide/install.md

 Now, that you have all dependencies installed you can download the latest binary release from our [releases page](https://github.com/anoma/namada/releases) by choosing the appropriate architecture.

-[fixme]: <> (update docker config as soon as Anoma is transferred fully to Namada)
+[fixme]: <> (update docker config as soon as Namada is transferred fully to Namada)

 ## From Docker

-Go to [heliaxdev dockerhub account](https://hub.docker.com/r/heliaxdev/anoma) and pull the image.
+Go to [heliaxdev dockerhub account](https://hub.docker.com/r/heliaxdev/namada) and pull the image.